CONSERVATIVE DENTISTRY

 In the scientific and clinical environment, the failure to use the dam in all cases where it is not only possible but necessary, is now considered a technical deficiency!

-Caries is removed from the tooth by means of rotary cutters mounted on turbines or micromotors, or with hand tools called excavators.
+Caries is removed from the tooth by means of rotating burs mounted on turbines or micromotors, or with hand tools called excavators.
 Carious tissue should be removed until it can be distinctly separated from healthy dentin.
-Some types of very sharp excavators are roughly calibrated to healthy dentin, meaning that they cannot remove it, thus allowing the dentist to stop the operation at the right point.
+Some types of very sharp excavators are built to match the hardness of healthy dentin, meaning that they cannot remove it, thus allowing the dentist to stop the excavation at the right point.

-The cavity that was produced with the eradication of caries, needs a shaping, which can always be performed with rotary instruments or by hand.
-The aim is to give the enamel walls a clear and homogeneous surface more suitable to accommodate the filling material.
+The cavity produced with the eradication of caries, needs a shaping, which can also be performed with rotating instruments or by hand.
+The aim is to give the enamel walls a linear and homogeneous surface, suitable to receive the filling material.
 Depending on whether the filling is performed with composite resin or amalgam, the type of finishing and shaping of the cavity can vary greatly.

 COMPOSITE FILLING

-The composite resin is a paste of plastic material that has aesthetic characteristics, and is able to physically stick to the tooth.
-The bonding procedure involves the application of a series of chemicals that serve to prepare the surface of the cavity to receive the filling.
+The composite resin is a paste of plastic material that has aesthetic features, and is able to physically stick to the tooth.
+The bonding procedure involves the application of a series of chemicals that prepare the cavity's surface to receive the filling.

-The choice of shade obviously takes place by observing the tooth and trying to harmonize the composite with the remaining structure.
-This is not always an easy task, because the composite has different light refraction and reflectance characteristics than the tooth, however a dentist with a fair amount of experience and with a good knowledge of the product he uses, can obtain satisfactory results.
+The color shade choice obviously takes place by observing the tooth and trying to harmonize the composite with the remaining structure.
+This is not always an easy task, because the composite has different light refraction and reflectance characteristics than the tooth, however a dentist with a fair amount of experience and with a good knowledge of the product he is using, can achieve satisfactory results.

 a) ETCHING

-The first substance that comes into contact with the finished dentin and enamel is an acid which serves as a conditioner (usually 37% orthophosphoric acid): it has the function of roughening the surfaces and allowing subsequent substances to cling.
-It is removed after its action with a short jet of water.
+The first substance that goes into contact with the finished dentin and enamel is an acid with the aim of preparing the surface (usually 37% orthophosphoric acid): it has the function of roughening the surfaces and allowing the bonding process.
+It is removed with a short jet of water.

-Depending on the product used, you will then have a Primer, which is a substance in charge of creating a connecting layer between the tooth and the resin: in fact it is a substance capable of microscopically infiltrating the prepared surface and binding to the layer. following.
-Finally, Bonding is used, which is nothing more than a transparent fluid resin: it could also be considered as the glue of the filling.
+Depending on the product used, you may use a Primer, which is a substance in charge of creating a connecting layer between the tooth and the resin: in fact it's capable of microscopically infiltrating the prepared surface and binding to it.
+Finally, Bonding is used, which is nothing more than a transparent fluid resin: it could also be considered as the "glue" of the filling.

-It should be noted, however, that some brands of filling materials offer all these steps in one vial: they are so-called "one step" adhesives.
-The individual dentist chooses the best product based on published studies and his experience.
+It should be noted, that some brands of bonding materials offer all these steps in one bottle: they are so-called "one step" adhesives.
+Every dentist chooses the best product based on published studies and his experience.

 c) FILLING

-The actual (composite) filling material can be contained in tubes called syringes, or in capsules mounted on special guns.
-In any case, it is brought into the cavity in a progressive quantity: that is, it is stratified.
-This occurs above all to minimize a particular undesirable effect that all composites exhibit, namely polymerization shrinkage.
+The actual (composite) filling material can be carried in tubes called syringes, or in capsules mounted on special guns.
+In any case, it is brought into the cavity in a progressive quantity: by stratification, that is.
+This happens in order to minimize a particular undesirable effect that all composites show, namely polymerization shrinkage.

-In essence, it is the fact that while the material hardens, it undergoes a contraction in volume: if this is excessive, it can cause a micro detachment from the cavity walls, too small to be noticed immediately but large enough to infiltrate a new caries.
+Simply told, it represents the fact that while hardening, the composite undergoes a contraction in volume: if this is excessive, it can cause a micro detachment from the cavity walls, too small to be noticed immediately but large enough to infiltrate a new caries.

 d) POLYMERIZATION

-The hardening of the composite takes place by subjecting it to the light of a particular lamp that emits a light beam at a certain precise intensity.
+The hardening of the composite is achieved by exposing it to the light of a particular lamp emitting a light beam at a certain precise wavelenght and intensity.
 The minimum intensity is considered to be 550 mW / cmq: below this power it cannot be guaranteed that the composite hardens appropriately.

 e) FINISHING

 The final stage of filling involves removing the wedge, matrix and dam.
-At this point the so-called occlusal check is carried out: that is, the chewing dimensions are checked, that is, if the patient, closing his mouth and making his teeth match, first "touches" the reconstructed tooth.
-With the cutters, the necessary retouching is carried out and the polishing phase is carried out, which can be carried out with pastes, brushes or rubber pads.
+At this point the so-called occlusal check is carried out: the chewing dimensions are checked: if the patient, closing his mouth and making his teeth match, first "touches" the reconstructed tooth.
+Then the necessary retouching is carried out and the polishing phase is performed by means of pastes, brushes or rubber pads.
 At this point, the filling is complete.

 AMALGAM FILLING

-Dental amalgam is a filling material made from a metal alloy that has existed for over 100 years and has excellent durability and stability characteristics.
+Dental amalgam is a filling material consisting in a metal alloy that has existed for over 100 years and has excellent durability and stability characteristics.

-Its high mechanical characteristics make it possible to carry out extremely extensive dental reconstructions (see figure), but certainly its use requires particularly careful manual skills.
+Its high mechanical characteristics make it possible to carry out extremely extensive dental reconstructions, but certainly its use requires particularly careful manual skills.

-We will not discuss its alleged toxicity here, however it is in fact a perfectly usable material, as far as is said.
+We will not discuss its alleged toxicity here, however it is in fact a perfectly usable material, as far as known.
 A massive media campaign against amalgam has developed in recent years, blaming it for the most disparate general diseases.

 However, from a medical and statistical point of view, nothing has been proved.